OluyiJustina/Lita-Capstone-Project-/README.md

 ### Project title: Retail Stores Sales Analysis

 #### Project Objectives
-This project aims to generate insights into the sales performance of a retail store for last 1+ year.
-By conducting a comprehensive analysis of sales data recieved, to identify monthly salestrends, regional performance,top selling products as well as  challenges the store might be facing.
+This project aims to generate insights into the sales performance of a retail store for 2023 to Q3 of 2024.
+By conducting a comprehensive analysis of sales data recieved - to identify monthly sales trends, regional performance,top selling products as well as  challenges the store might be facing.
 Also to help make  inform data-driven decisions that could help optimize sales performance, improve customer experience, and increase revenue.

 ### Scope: